sophiewarnes/sophiewarnes.github.io/Training/Highcharts.md

 * [Further reading on visual encoding](#more-info-about-encoding)
 * [Further reading](#further-reading)

-### Before you start
+### Requirements
+* A text editor (I recommend [Sublime Text](https://www.sublimetext.com/ "Sublime Text editor") as it marks things up really easily using colour, but textEdit or WordPad or another basic text editor will do!
+DO NOT USE MICROSOFT WORD!)
+* A browser (Chrome is great as it has a developer console which might help you figure out what went wrong, but any browser will do!)
+* Patience (most coding errors are tiny things like missed { or , and the sort of thing you will kick yourself over.
+Do not worry)
+* Enthusiasm is always appreciated :)

+### What are we doing?
 For this small project, we are going to be visualising gender pay gap data collected by the government using the [javascript library Highcharts](https://www.highcharts.com/ "Highcharts").
 You can find the most up-to-date gender pay gap data [on the gov.uk website](https://gender-pay-gap.service.gov.uk/ "Gender Pay Gap Statistics") but the data is incomplete and a little messy.
 For the purposes of this tutorial, I cleaned the data, and uploaded it to my GitHub account so you can access it directly.

 We are going to (try and) replicate this awesome chart [from the FT](https://ig.ft.com/gender-pay-gap-UK/ "FT Gender Pay Gap"):
 ![FT Chart](https://raw.githubusercontent.com/sophiewarnes/sophiewarnes.github.io/master/Training/Files/FTChart.png "FT Gender Pay Gap Chart")

 > **Very Important Note:** If you want to use Highcharts an your organisation (ie for commercial use), you'll need to [pay for a license](http://www.highcharts.com/products/highcharts "Pay for a HighCharts license").